Are Shih Tzu Better In Pairs?

 If your finances are already strained, how will you be able to pay for this increase?

-You need to make sure these precious Shih Tzu are healthy and will stay that way.
+You need to make sure your precious fur-babies are healthy and will stay that way.

 There have been more and more places that are accepting pets these days.
 But, they may have a strict policy about how many can stay in your room.